 Instead of making assumptions about a disease that plagues nearly 10 percent of the U.S. population, read up on the realities of what it's like living with diabetes, according to those who have it and the doctors who treat it.

-Many patients living with diabetes simply can’t afford to keep up with rising costs of insulin.
-When researchers from Yale University studied a clinic in Hew Haven, Conn., they found that approximately one-fourth of all diabetes patients treated there were cutting back on insulin because they couldn’t afford adequate doses.
+Many patients living with diabetes simply can't afford to keep up with rising costs of insulin.
+When researchers from Yale University studied a clinic in New Haven, Connecticut, in 2018, they found that approximately one-fourth of all diabetes patients treated there were cutting back on insulin because they couldn't afford adequate doses.

 The blood sugar tests are arduous.

 Having diabetes is not for the faint of heart.
-The majority of individuals with the disease monitor their blood sugar via finger-prick tests—and as you might imagine, sticking yourself with a needle isn’t exactly something you want to be doing several times a day.
+The majority of individuals with the disease monitor their blood sugar via finger-prick tests—and as you might imagine, sticking yourself with a needle isn't exactly something that's easy to do several times a day.

 Type 1 and type 2 diabetes are very different.

 "All types of diabetes are not equal," says Tetenman.
 "You hear about type 1 and type 2 and gestational and all these different things, and I almost wish that they had different names for all of them because they're really very different."